ryanbates1990/dnd/Nightmare and the Nexus/Scenes/Session_17/plot_points.md

 after the characters interact with the pool (some may try to reach but memories allude their hands, like schools of small fish)

+maybe after some time here, have carrion birds appear in the window, scatter, and then hear footsteps of the nagpa emerging from above

 - Level 5 is a circular crown of the tree with crystalline branches projecting the signal skyward.
 This is Urzith's “nest”.
 Here thousands of books, scrolls, feathers lie strewn about.

 Nagpa statblock: https://dr-eigenvalue.github.io/bestiary/creature/nagpa